iterative/dvc.org/static/docs/commands-reference/status.md

 If instead, differences are detected, `dvc status` lists those changes.
 For each DVC-file (stage) with differences, the _dependencies_ and/or _outputs_ that differ are listed.
-For each item listed, either the file name or the checksum is shown, and additionally a status word is shown describing the changes and and output displayed:
+For each item listed, either the file name or the checksum is shown, and additionally a status word is shown describing the change:

-- For the local workspace:
+- For the changes detected in local workspace:

   - _changed deps_ means the DVC-file has changed dependencies
   - _changed outs_ means the DVC-file has changed outputs